Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/resource-management.md

     - We can export and query cost and spending information into BigQuery.
 We can visualize this data using Data Studio
 - Quotas:
     - Designed to prevent over-consuming of resources because of an error or malicious attack
-    - They do apply a the level o project
+    - They apply at the level of a project, so quoates are at project level
     - We have 2 types of quotas:
         - Rate quota: reset after a period of time
         - Allocation quota: do not reset at interval, we have to free up resources of adhere to these quotas.
 These quotas can be increased after requesting